History and exam

 Present in about 95% of cases.[20]
 Occurs most commonly on the vermillion border of the lips (94%), buccal mucosa (66%), hands (74%), and feet (62%), but has also been reported in the periorbital, perianal, and genital areas.[20]

-Typically manifests as small, dark brown or blue-brown macules in infancy that may fade in late adolescence.
-The buccal lesions usually persist.[13][Figure caption and citation for the preceding image starts]: Characteristic pigmentation present on lips and buccal mucosaFrom the collection of Dr Carol A. Burke, used with permission [Citation ends].
+Typically manifests as small, dark brown or blue-brown macules in infancy that often fade in late adolescence.
+The buccal lesions usually persist.[17][Figure caption and citation for the preceding image starts]: Characteristic pigmentation present on lips and buccal mucosaFrom the collection of Dr Carol A. Burke, used with permission [Citation ends].

 Other diagnostic factors